Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Scotch Corner Chapel, Oldstead, North Yorkshire

-Visitors will be able to gain access to inside Chapel and neighbouring small barn.
-The Chapel was built by local man and sculptor John Bunting (1927-2002) as a war memorial.
-It is also home to a collective of his sculptural pieces.
-Bunting was Master of Drawing at Ampleforth College.
+A rare opportunity to see inside this fascinating and intriguing hidden gem in the North York Moors National Park.
+Built by local man and Ampleforth College master John Bunting (1927-2002), the Chapel is a war memorial to those who died in the Second World War and, in particular, to former Ampleforth College pupils who fought in the war.
+It is also home to many of John’s sculptural pieces, including a stone sculpture of a recumbent solider in paratrooper's helmet and commando boots.
+Bunting was Master of Drawing at Ampleforth, where he taught Anthony Gormley.
 His own sculptural pieces were much influenced by Henry Moore.
-At Ampleforth he taught Anthony Gormley.
-This is a fascinating and intriguing place and the open afternoon is a rare and special opportunity to see inside this remote and tiny hidden gem in the North York Moors National Park.
-Members of John Bunting’s family will be on hand to talk to visitors about his work providing a unique insight and personal perspective on the place.
+Visitors will be able to gain access to the inside of the Chapel and neighbouring small barn.
+Members of John Bunting’s family will be on hand to talk to visitors about his work, providing a unique insight and personal perspective on the place.
 Although there is no specific provision for children and families, many of our visitors in the past have come in family groups.

 Access Information: The site is not accessible by car and it is around 20-30 minutes walk from the nearest road and parking.

-Directions: Grid reference - SE 52690 81423 The Chapel can be found along on a track around 1.5km north of the village of Oldstead.
+Directions: Grid reference - SE 52690 81423 The Chapel can be found along a track around 1.5km north of the village of Oldstead.
 It is a steep ascent up the track from the village.
-There is a right of way past the chapel and we would advise consulting an OS or equivalent map before setting out.
+There is no vehicular access and it is a 15 minute walk to the nearest parking.
+The chapel is next to a bridleway and accessible by bike and on foot.
+We would advise consulting an OS or equivalent map before setting out.
+Directions can also be obtained from Sutton Bank National Park Centre where parking is available.

 Old Church Lane, Pateley Bridge, North Yorkshire, HG3 5LZ